upper waypoint

 ‘Leave Lebanon now’

 On Sept.
 30, Israel launched a ground invasion into Southern Lebanon it described as targeting Iran-backed Hezbollah.
 On Oct.
-1, Iran launched a missile strike into Israel after earlier Israeli attacks in Lebanon, including exploding pager attacks in mid-September which killed dozens and wounded thousands – attacks which Israel also said targeted Hezbollah.
+1, Iran launched a missile strike into Israel after earlier Israeli attacks in Lebanon, including exploding pager attacks in mid-September, which killed dozens and wounded thousands — attacks that Israel also said targeted Hezbollah.

 Sponsored

 “We urge U.S. citizens to leave Lebanon now,” Rena Bitter, assistant secretary for consular affairs with the U.S. State Department, told KQED.
-While some U.S. citizens “may choose to stay,” said Bitter, it’s crucial that they nonetheless “make sure they have a valid passport and travel documents.”
-This will “keep them safe, and make it just much easier for us to assist them,” she said.
+While some U.S. citizens “may choose to stay,” Bitter said, it’s crucial that they nonetheless “make sure they have a valid passport and travel documents.”
+This will “keep them safe and make it just much easier for us to assist them,” she said.

 The U.S. Embassy advises that people who choose to remain in Lebanon should “be prepared to shelter in place for an extended period.”